MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/install/sql-server/install-sql-server.md

 The steps in this topic are for installing SQL Server 2012 enterprise edition, but you can use the same steps for installing the standard edition.
 The steps for SQL 2014 are also very similar to these.
 We’ll install all the SQL Server 2012 features that TFS requires on the same server as TFS, but this isn’t a requirement.
 TFS is very flexible with regard to SQL Server topologies.
 See [One Server or Two?](#one-svr-or-two)

->**Tip:**
+> [!TIP]
->You can also use an existing installation of SQL Server for TFS, but to do this you’ll need the SQL Server administrator to grant you a lot of administrative credentials.
+> You can also use an existing installation of SQL Server for TFS, but to do this you’ll need the SQL Server administrator to grant you a lot of administrative credentials.
 You must be a member of the sysadmin Server role in SQL Server to install and configure TFS.
 [Why does TFS need so much privilege on the SQL Server?](http://blogs.msdn.com/b/bharry/archive/2010/08/20/database-permissions-required-to-configure-tfs.aspx) (blog post)

 <a name="one-svr-or-two"></a>
 ## One server or two?